zamazan4ik/awesome-pgo/article/article.md

-# Profile-Guided Optimization (PGO): a long hard road to the hell
+# Profile-Guided Optimization (PGO): a long hard road to the hell (or PGO: survey of industy-wide adoption, challenges and benefits as Amir suggested)

 In this article, I want to discuss one compiler optimization technique - Profile-Guided Optimization (PGO).
 We will talk about PGO pros and cons, obvouis and tricky traps with PGO, take a look on the current PGO ecosystem from different perspectives (programming languages, build systems, operating systems, etc.).
 I spent many days with applying PGO to different applications...
 Tweaking build scripts, many measurements, sometimes tricky debug sessions, several compiler bugs and much more - it was (and still is) a great journey!
 I think my experience would be helpful for other people so you will be able to avoid my mistakes from the beginning and much nicer optimization experience.